tomphp/bump-version/README.md

 A tool which updates files in your project with the current version number.

+> ⚠️ **CURRENT STATUS** ⚠️
+>
+> This project is in the early development stage.
+It is currently not functional or useful.
+> Please check back soon.

 ## Example

 Given a file `README.md` which contains: